 The Liver Fellow will be involved in pre and post-operative management of transplant recipients.
 Fellows will also participate in general and theme oriented hepatology clinics with the Hepatology staff.
 Endoscopy training will include gastroscopy, variceal band ligation, variceal glue injection, colonoscopy, liver biopsy, and paracentesis.
 There are opportunities for research projects involving viral hepatitis, hemochromatosis, fatty liver and transplantation.

 There are strong linkages between the Hepatology service and Gastroenterology, Hepatobiliary Surgery, Pathology and Interventional Radiology.
-Weekly activities encompass Hepatobiliary/Liver Transplant grand rounds, Histopathology rounds, and the Liver Transplant selection board meeting.
-Add a monthly Journal Club where cutting-edge hepatology and liver transplantation topics are discussed.
+Weekly activities encompass Hepatobiliary/Liver Transplant grand rounds, Histopathology rounds, the Liver Transplant selection board meeting, and a monthly Journal Club where cutting-edge hepatology and liver transplantation topics are discussed.
 We also share nationally with McMaster University’s Hepatology group Journal Club following significant meetings such as AASLD and EASL.

 Liver fellows typically share a call schedule with senior surgical trainees in the liver transplantation surgical fellowship program (1 in 4).
 It is recommended that applicants have salary support commensurate with level of training (PGY6) prior to start of the fellowship year.
 Applicants typically have successfully completed a certified fellowship in Gastroenterology but there is flexibility in the entry requirements.
-To date, Hepatology is not a certified subspecialty by the Royal College of Physicians and Surgeons of Canada.
-Our liver transplant program is accredited by the American College of Transplantation and liver fellows may be eligible to write the new American examinations in Liver Transplantation.
+Our Hepatology program is a certified subspecialty by the Royal College of Physicians and Surgeons of Canada and our liver transplant program is accredited by the American College of Transplantation.
+Liver fellows may be eligible to write the new American examinations in Liver Transplantation.

 For further information on how to apply for the Liver Fellowship please contact the Program Director, Karim Qumosani.